rht-labs/tech-exercise/docs/1-the-manual-menace/1-the-basics.md

 * `templates/*.yaml` - they are our k8s resources.
 * `_helpers.tpl` - is a collection of reusable variables an yaml snippets that are applied across all of the k8s resources uniformly for example, labels are defined in here and included on each k8s resource file as necessary.

-Now, let's continue with even more exiting tool...!
+🪄🪄 Now, let's continue with even more exiting tool... !🪄🪄